Case Overview

 - Unexplained weight loss

-Non-Hodgkin lymphoma may be treated with the help of your doctor, but the disease can be fatal.
-Treatments may involve chemotherapy, immunotherapy, radiation therapy, targeted drug therapy and some surgeries.
+Non-Hodgkin lymphoma can be treated by a doctor, although the disease may be fatal.
+Treatments might involve chemotherapy, immunotherapy, radiation therapy, targeted drug therapy and surgery.

-If you or your loved one is experiencing any of these symptoms or are concerned about an increased risk of developing NHL as a result of using Roundup, consult with your doctor as soon as possible.
-When detected in the early stages, non-Hodgkin lymphoma can have a survival rate of up to 83% .
-The sooner you can speak with your doctor, the sooner you’ll be able to receive the proper screenings and tests to determine a diagnosis.
+If you or your loved one is experiencing these symptoms or is concerned about the increased risk of developing NHL from Roundup use, see a doctor as soon as possible.
+Non-Hodgkin lymphoma can have a survival rate of up to 83% when detected in the early stages.
+The sooner you speak with your doctor, the sooner you’ll receive the proper screenings and tests leading to a diagnosis.

 Contact a Roundup attorney